dlarrick/hass-kumo/README.md

   - This version will never be accepted into Home Assistant because it does not meet the architectural guidelines

 ## Installation
+- You may install Kumo as a HACS Custom Component (note: currently untested; please report success/failure).
-- Put the `kumo` directory from here in `custom_components/kumo` within your configuration directory.
+- Or, put the `kumo` directory from here in `custom_components/kumo` within your configuration directory.
+Be sure to monitor the thread in the HA commumity forums and/or this GitHub repo, since this component is still undergoing development.
 - Add the following lines to your configuration.yaml:
 ```
 kumo: